 Q: How can I find out if my property is historic?

 A: Each historic district is surveyed to determine if a property is historic.
 If you would like to know if your property is contributing structure of a historic district, feel free to search existing historic properties here or contact the Planning and Zoning Department.

 Q: Will I have to renovate my residential structure?

 A: Only in limited circumstances, when the alternative is the building falling into such disrepair that it can no longer be preserved.
 For example, when a historic structure is in disrepair and at risk of significant architectural or structural deterioration, the property owner may receive a notice that they are in violation of demolition-by-neglect.
 Upon receipt, the property owner should first attempt to repair and prevent further damage to the structure.
 If unable to do so, they should apply for a Certificate of Appropriateness before preforming any demolition on site.
 Demolition without a COA and permit can result in significant fines and penalties.

 Q: How can I find out more about historic rehabilitation tax credits?

 A: Structures within the historic districts and local landmarks may be eligible for historic rehabilitation tax credits.
 This program is administered by the Louisiana Office of Cultural Development Division of Historic Preservation.
 Please contact their office for more information at 225-342-8160.

 A: In addition to establishing local historic districts, the Parish has also received approval from the State to establish four Louisiana cultural products districts, which provide tax incentives for historic renovations and the sale of one-of-a-kind art.
-Please contact the Economic Development Department for more information about this program at 985-652-9569.
+Please contact the Planning and Zoning Department for more information about this program.

 |Month||Deadline for Submittal||Meeting Date||Agenda||Results|